Can Dogs Eat Nuts? Fact Checked By Our Vet

 It’s common to see nuts in different flavours: salted, roasted, fried (!) or coated in chocolate or spices.
 While these are all delicious, keep them away from your dog!

 These coatings, rather than the nuts themselves, could pose a bigger threat to your dog’s health.
 Chocolate, for example, can be poisonous to dogs in moderate quantities and salt might cause urinary stones or hypertension.
-Xylitol and other artificial sweeteners can be very dangerous to dogs since it causes a sudden drop in blood sugar (hypoglycaemia) and leads to liver failure when eaten in large quantities.
+Xylitol and other artificial sweeteners can be very dangerous to dogs since it causes a sudden drop in blood sugar (hypoglycaemia) and leads to liver failure when eaten in large quantities (4).

 If you want to feed nuts to your dog, stick to raw, unsalted options.
+But which nuts are acceptable?
+Let's investigate that further.

 Can Dogs Eat All Types of Nuts?